 Paula Stamler Resnick — Founder and Executive Director

-Paula’s inspiration to develop The Meeting House came from her personal family experience.
-She saw that the social opportunities available to her daughter, as she progressed through elementary school in Manhattan, were shrinking instead of expanding.
-After participating in The Meeting House for 6 years, her 13 year old daughter Samantha is now a middle school mentor serving as a role model to younger community members.
+Paula’s inspiration to develop The Meeting House came from her experience as the mother of children in New York City.
 Paula holds a BA from Northwestern and a Master’s in Public Administration and Management from New York University.
 She has been involved in local philanthropy for many years as both a funder and fundraiser and has served on boards and committees of various charities in education, global development, healthcare, arts- in-education and aging.
 For almost two decades she was an executive in the national healthcare field managing all aspects of operations and marketing for healthcare facilities throughout the east coast.
-After working for the Ira M. Resnick Foundation as Executive Director for over ten years, Paula is currently the President of the Board of Trustees and Executive Director of The Meeting House Family Center.
+After working for the Ira M. Resnick Foundation as Executive Director for over ten years, Paula is currently the President of the Board of Trustees and Executive Director of The Meeting House.

 Kim Richter — Administrator

 Previously Kim worked in theater, including five years at Radio City Music Hall as a production coordinator and then six years as a production manager at Lincoln Center.
 Kim has a degree from The George Washington University in Radio and Television with a minor in American Sign Language.
 Before working in entertainment, Kim spent several years at a hands-on children's art museum in South Florida.
 Today she combines her love of working with children with her knowledge and expertise in managing the many facets of our multi-layered organization.